⏳ 10 min read · Last updated: March 2026

 📊 Side-by-Side Comparison

 This is the table I wish I had when I bought my first apartment grow light.
 It cuts through the noise fast.
+Not sure how much wattage your setup actually needs?
+The hydroponic grow light calculator gives you an estimate in under a minute.

 🌿 The 3 Best LED Grow Lights for Apartment Countertop Hydroponics